PipedreamHQ/pipedream/docs/docs/components/README.md

 ### Sources

-Sources must be instantiated and run as independent resources on Pipedream.
+Sources must be instantiated and they run as independent resources on Pipedream.
 They are commonly used as workflow triggers (but can also be used as standalone serverless functions).

 **Capabilities**

-- Accept user input via `props`
+- Accept user input on deploy via `props`
-- Can be [triggered](api/#interface-props) on HTTP requests, timers, cron schedules, or manually
+- [Trigger](api/#interface-props) on HTTP requests, timers, cron schedules, or manually
-- May be deployed and consumed via Pipedream's UI, CLI or API
+- Emit events that can be inspected, trigger Pipedream [workflows](/workflows/) and be consumed in your own app via [API](/api/overview/)
-- May emit events that can be inspected, trigger Pipedream [workflows](/workflows/) and be consumed in your own app via [API](/api/overview/)
+- Store and retrieve state using the [built-in key-value store](api/#db)
-- May store and retrieve state using the [built-in key-value store](api/#db)
+- Use any of Pipedream's built-in [deduping strategies](api/#dedupe-strategies)
-- Can use any of Pipedream's built-in [deduping strategies](api/#dedupe-strategies)
+- Deploy via Pipedream's UI, CLI or API

 **Example**

-The Search Mentions source for Twitter is a component that will emit new Tweets atcing a search query as events.
-It does this by providing a configuration interface for users to connect their Twitter account and provide search keywords, and regularly polling the Twitter API for new results.
-The component abstracts the need to understand the Twitter API and how to dedupe the results.
+The Search Mentions source for Twitter is a pre-built component in Pipedream's registry that can be deployed in seconds and emits new Tweets that match a search query.
+After a user configures and deploys it, the deployed component polls the Twitter API for new results.
+When new results are found, each new result is emitted as an event that may be inspected and used to trigger a workflow.

 ### Actions